-(For the students admitted during the academic year 2019-20 and onwards)
+(For the students admitted during the academic year 2020-21 and onwards)

-Programme: M.Com
+Programme: M.Com.

-Eligibility:
+Eligibility

-A candidate who has passed any UG Degree is eligible B.Com./ B.Com.(CA)/ BCS / B.Com (C.S) / BBM / BBA / B.Com.
-(C.S and C.A) shall be given preference, as per the norms set by the Government of Tamil Nadu or an Examination accepted as equivalent thereto by the Academic Council, course to such conditions as may be prescribed thereto are permitted to appear and qualify for the Master of Commerce Degree Examination of this College after a programme of study of two academic years.
+A candidate who has passed any UG Degree is eligible B.Com./

+B.Com.(CA)/ BCS / B.Com (C.S) / BBM / BBA / B.Com.
+(C.S and C.A) shall be given preference, as per the norms set by the Government of Tamil Nadu or an such conditions as may be prescribed thereto are permitted to appear and qualify for the Master of Commerce Degree Examination of this College after a programme of study of two academic years.